 If your home has an attic, take a flashlight and inspect it for any wet areas.
-Be sure and inspect not just the roof sheathing, but the walls of the attic as well, as this warning will indicate a leak somewhere on the roof.
+Be sure to inspect not just the roof sheathing but the attic walls as well, as this warning will indicate a leak somewhere on the roof.

 Note the position of the wall leak and then try to identify the roof exterior location above the moist wall.
-If your home has venting inside your attic, the rain can quickly penetrate surrounding areas, making it that much more important to inspect the ridge vents as well.
+If your home has venting inside your attic, the rain can quickly penetrate surrounding areas, making it much more important to inspect the ridge vents.